 Moving averages help predict the price direction of WBK stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 A rise in trend over the long term indicates a long term uptrend.
 Similarly a falling WBK moving average implies that Westpac Banking stock price is falling.

 Westpac Banking Bollinger Bands:

 Bollinger bands comprise of a center line usually WBK SMA, and two WBK stock price bands above and below it.
 The stock is considered over brought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
-The stock price is trading between the average and the upper band in the context of Westpac Banking bollinger bands.
+The stock price is trading between the average and the lower band in the context of Westpac Banking bollinger bands.